 Could you host a drinks reception, private dinner, dance night or garden party to raise money for the Horsleys Fund?
-Contact us to discuss your plans.
+Please contact us to discuss your plans.

 Are you doing a sponsored swim or holding a local festival?
 How about supporting local people in need in the Horsleys?
-Set up your fundraising page here.
+Set up your fundraising page here (click here)

 Alternatively, you can donate to the Horsleys Community Fund via our donation page (click here) through Enthuse online donation platform.

 If you have missed out on our previous newsletters, you can catch up on the latest versions here: